 Warming

-The increase in the planet's average surface temperature of about 1 degree Celsius since the late 19th century was driven largely by increased carbon dioxide emissions into the atmosphere and other human activities.
+The increase in the planet's average surface temperature of about 1 degree Celsius since the late 19th century has been driven largely by increased carbon dioxide emissions into the atmosphere and other human activities.

-Most of that warming has occurred in the past 40 years, with the seven most recent years being the warmest.
-The years 2016 and 2020 are tied for the warmest year on record.
+Most of that warming has occurred in the past 40 years.
+The years 2016 and 2020 are currently tied for the warmest year globally on record.

 WMO 2022 Report